White Collar Crimes

 White Collar Crime Defense — Fraud and Corruption

-If you have been implicated or charged with a white collar crime of any kind, from mortgage fraud to identity theft, contact an experienced Boston trial lawyer at the office of Steven J. Topazio, Attorney at Law for a free consultation about your best options for an effective defense.
-Over his 24-year career, Steven J. Topazio has developed techniques especially well suited for representing people accused of financial crimes and other white collar offenses.
+If you have been charged with fraud, mortgage fraud, credit card fraud, identity theft or implicated with a white collar crime of any kind, contact the Law offices of Steven J. Topazio to schedule a free confidential consultation.
+Attorney Topazio will explore all your options so as to establish an effective defense.
+Over his 28-year career, Steven J. Topazio has developed techniques especially well suited for representing people accused of fraud, financial crimes or other white collar offenses.

 Unlike crimes such as assault, theft or drug trafficking, fraud charges are not typically prosecuted and proved on the basis of eyewitness testimony, physical evidence and police reports.
 Instead, financial crimes are developed and charged through detailed documentary evidence ranging from bank statements and cancelled checks to loan applications or payroll records.
-Few prosecutors are particularly comfortable with the level of detail and sheer mass of data that a fraud case will involve.
+Attorney Topazio has experienced that fraud cases involve a level of detail and at times encompass such a sheer mass of data that few prosecutors are particularly comfortable preparing these cases for trial.

-Our experience with the investigation and defense of white collar crimes of all kinds shows that your lawyer's close attention to detail will very often expose gaps in the government's evidence, guesses as to the purpose or value of particular transactions, and other weaknesses that can be used to your advantage in plea negotiations or at trial.
+Our experience with the investigation and defense of fraud or white collar crime cases shows that your lawyer’s close attention to detail will very often expose gaps in the government’s evidence, resulting in weaknesses that can be used to your advantage at trial so as to obtain an acquittal or in advantageous plea negotiations.

 Examples of the kinds of white collar crime cases we handle include the following: